 Our revenues are principally generated from contract staffing services that are provided on a time and material basis.
 Typically, we negotiate our business relationship by using one of three methods to gain agreement on the services to be provided.
 We either establish our relationship based on a simple standard term sheet; create a Statement of Work ("SOW") specific to a project; or enter into a master service agreement with a client that describes the framework of our relationship.
 In each case, a client will submit to us positions and / or requirements that they plan on satisfying by using temporary contractors.
 We propose consultants to the client that we believe satisfy their needs and propose an hourly bill rate for each consultant submitted.
 The client will select our consultant or a competing firm's consultant based on their view of quality, fit and pricing.
 Consultant specific contractual details, such as billable rates, are documented as an annex to the agreement type that is chosen by the client.
+While we have the ability to deliver our digital transformation services on a managed solutions basis, the majority of our assignments to date have been delivered as staffing assignments.

 We generally do not enjoy exclusivity with respect to a client's contractor needs.
 Most of our clients use multiple suppliers to satisfy their requirements and to ensure a competitive environment.
 Our success with any particular client is determined by (a) the quality and fit of our consultant; (b) our ability to deliver a quality consultant on a timely basis; and (c) pricing considerations.
 We recognize revenue on contract staffing assignments as services are performed (hours worked multiplied by the negotiated hourly bill rate).
 We invoice our clients on a weekly, bi-weekly or monthly basis, in accordance with the terms of our agreement.
-Typical credit terms require our invoices to be paid within 30 days of receipt by the client.
+Typical credit terms require our invoices to be paid within 30 to 45 days of receipt by the client.

-While our primary focus is on contract staffing services, we also provide permanent placement services for our clients when opportunities arise.
+While our primary focus is on contract IT staffing and digital transformation services, we also provide permanent placement services for our clients when opportunities arise.
 Permanent placement revenues have historically represented less than 1% of our total revenues.